altocodenl/cell/readme.md

 Every action happens as the result of routes responding to incoming events.
 Cells is autopoietic.

+The route space is the set of code that can be potentially be executed when there is an incoming event.

+Routes can generate events themselves.

+Action is carried out in a sequential, deterministic, reproducible single thread.

 Core programs are the ones given by cells, which you cannot change.
 They are the building blocks.

 Two types of storage: data (small, fast) and files (large, slow).

 Data is stored in a built-in database.

+Errors are a type of data.

+The interface is web, through a web browser.
+The language is implemented as a server, reachable through HTTP.
+Applications can be mere extensions of the code.
+An API endpoint is a mere program.

+There's no distinction between an external API call and an internal change triggered by another thing (like a timer).

+Except the internals of the native functions, everything else happens in userspace.

+Access is restricted programatically.
+There's no hardcoded sandbox.
+There is no true distinction between internal and external programs, except on how you choose to expose them.

 ## Fundamentals